TravisWheelerLab/VIBES/README.txt

      descriptions
   4. What format will the ultimate output be in?

+  Input Data: 	- single .fasta file of reference viral genomes
+  				- directory of reference bacterial genomes, one per .fasta file
+  				- if annotation is desired: file of reference viral proteins, .hmm or .fasta format
+  				- if annotation is desired: file of reference viral domains, .hmm or .fasta format

+  Python/Perl Supported:
+  				- Python 3
+  				- Perl 5

+  Output:
+  				- .tsv (tab separated value) files for each bacterial genome describing detected viral insertions
+  				- .png plots showing which areas of viral genomes are most often found inserted
+  				- if desired, a .pdf plot showing how integrases are distributed among bacterial genomes

 ## Programs and Scripts

 hmmbuild_mult_seq.pl
+Dependencies: hmmbuild, hmmpress, Getopt::Long, strict, warnings
 =====
 This program accepts an input .fasta file and converts its entries into HMMs using hmmbuild, storing them in the user-provided output .hmm file.
 User can